SillyFreak/typst-packages-old/prequery/docs/manual.typ

   raw(block: true, lang: "typ", lines.join("\n"))
 }

 This function shadows a built-in one, which is of course not technically necessary.
 It does require us to keep an alias to the original function, though.
 The Parameters to the used #ref-fn("prequery()") function are as follows: the first two parameters specify the metadata made available for querying.
-The last one is also simple, it just specifies what to display if prequery is in fallback mode: the Unicde character "Frame with Picture".
+The last one is also simple, it just specifies what to display if prequery is in fallback mode: the Unicode character "Frame with Picture".

 The third parameter, written as ```typc _builtin_image.with(..args)``` is the most involved: first of all, this expression is a function that is only called if not in fallback mode.
 More importantly, `args` is an `arguments` value, and such a value apparently remembers where it was constructed.
 Compare these two functions (here, `image()` is just the regular, built-in function):